-As you prepare to navigate the next phase of this unprecedented pandemic, the Ohio Library Council has put together an outline/roadmap of best practices for public libraries in order to ensure a safe environment for staff and customers.
+As you navigate this unprecedented pandemic, the Ohio Library Council has put together an outline/roadmap of best practices for public libraries in order to ensure a safe environment for staff and customers.
 Not all of Ohio’s public libraries are the same.
 This information is meant to serve as a guide and all templates can be customized to fit the needs of your library.